Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 >Architecture Advice Process
 >    People who have expertise in the area in which the decision is being taken

-Please note that the decision taker is not obligated to agree or follow the advice, they are required to listen and record the advice.
+Please note that the decision taker is not obligated to agree or follow the advice - they are required to listen and record the advice.
-To support the Architecture Advice Process it is useful to use Architecture Decision Records (ADRs), Architecture Advisory Forum (AAF), collectively sourced Architecture Principles and a Technology Radar.
+To support the Architecture Advice Process it's useful to use Architecture Decision Records (ADRs), Architecture Advisory Forum (AAF), collectively sourced Architecture Principles and a Technology Radar.

 Learn more: